nsrinidhibhat/nsrinidhibhat/README.md

 - 👯 I’m looking to collaborate on Computer Vision
 - 🤔 I’m looking for help with Statistical/ Mathematical Approach to solving Machine Learning Problems
 - 💬 Ask me about..
 I don't know, not famous enough to do an AMA
-- 📫 How to reach me: [mail_id](nsrinidhibhat6996@gmail.com)
+- 📫 How to reach me: [nsrinidhibhat6996@gmail.com](nsrinidhibhat6996@gmail.com)
 - ⚡ Fun fact: ...
-I used to make puns, but now the pun-chlines are not working.
+I used to make puns, but now the punchlines are not working.

 <hr>